Your Community, Your Rules, Your Branding

 Integrate with Facebook, Twitter, Live ID and Open ID

 Although having your own community has its advantages, you may still want to integrate it with major social networks.
-Kentico CMS allows you to authenticate visitors using their Facebook, Live ID and Open ID accounts so that they do not have to create just another name and password.
+Kentico allows you to authenticate visitors using their Facebook, Live ID and Open ID accounts so that they do not have to create just another name and password.
 You can also share the content from your Twitter account or Facebook page and display it on your website.

-Kentico CMS allows you to create any number of blogs for your staff and let them share their ideas with your audience.
+Kentico allows you to create any number of blogs for your staff and let them share their ideas with your audience.
 Unlike the usual free blogging platforms, Kentico provides full control over the published content, so you can set up a workflow/review process to avoid publishing classified information or content that is not aligned with your communication strategy.
 It also allows you to keep track of published content and moderate comments.

 Learn more about Blogs

 Forums are often the core of every community.
 You can use them to start discussions between you and your audience or between audience members.
-Kentico CMS comes with full-featured forums that support:
+Kentico comes with full-featured forums that support:

 Learn more about Forums